 (d) proceedings relating to a Schedule 1 trustee company that have been commenced but not determined before the repeal of that Schedule are not affected by the repeal.

-[Section 47 inserted by No. 39 of 2011 s.
+[Section 47 inserted: No. 39 of 2011 s.
 15.]

 48. Regulations for transitional matters